 Additional kernel drivers may be necessary for certain input devices.
 For example, for the bluetooth Apple Magic Trackpad, the following option must be enabled in your kernel:

 Under Device Drivers-->HID support-->HID bus support-->Special HID drivers:

 cupsd init file to the default runlevel and then start the cupsd service by running the

 # rc-update add cupsd default # rc

-To enable scanning support, add your user account to the
+To enable scanning support, add your user account (and the accounts of any other users who may need to scan) to the

-emerge xsane, and run it.
-It should be able to access your scanner.
+xsane, it should be able to access your scanner.

 Automatically Starting Applications at Login